 I had the window seat, and it took me a few minutes to compose myself from being embarrassed, the stress, and being out-of-breath from running.
 5 minutes later, the plane starts moving to start to leave, and it turns out that the other man and I had the whole row to ourselves with room in the empty middle seat.

 Did I mention that the man happened to be a good-looking Belgian man?
 His name was Dennis, pronounced Denny in French.
-Since I didn’t sleep the whole time, we found ourselves talking to whole time.
-We must have talked 75% out of the 7 hour trip.
+Since I didn’t sleep the whole time, we found ourselves talking the whole time.
+We must have talked 75% out of the 7-hour trip.
 He gave me some contacts and suggestions about Aix, since he had studied there when he was an undergrad.
-This man has a career that I want, for he has been EVERYWHERE, no kidding.
+This man has a career that I want, for he has been EVERYWHERE.
+No kidding.
 He also speaks French, English, Spanish, Portuguese, and German.
 WOW.
 Also, his girlfriend is Mexican :(.

 Anyway, I arrived in Paris and immediately made my way to my connection to Marseilles.
 It was easy, but I was a little overwhelmed with being in a French-speaking country, all alone, hauling my luggage everywhere, and with lack of sleep.
 I took a shuttle to the Metro for 8 Euros, and waited for Julie for about an hour.
 It was funny because I had to go to the bathroom badly while I was alone, but there was no way I could leave my luggage (with French terrorism regulation, if you leave anything unattended, it will be blown-up for security reasons), especially since they look like these large black cases…bomb cases to be exact.
 I thought of my earrings in the suitcase, and decided that my bladder could hold that much longer.